| Region Detail | Pirin (but originally from Demirhisar region). |

 I count the phrases it as being 4 bars of 4 counts, "ONE two THREE four".
 Nina counted it as 8 bars of 2 counts, "ONE two".
 Either work.
 I find counting in 4s easier but in conventional Western musical notation it probably is 2 beats per bar.
 Part A is done in the first half of the dance.
 Part B is switched to when the music speeds up about half way through the recording.
 I forgot to note when the arms are raised in Part B; I have assumed that it is bar 3 count 3, as in Part A, which fits but that might be wrong.

-Being a traditional dance, Arap has been taught with different steps from different sources but the staccato styling remains similar.
+Being a widespread traditional dance, Arap has been taught with different steps from different sources but the staccato styling remains similar.
+This is the version from Nina.
+The commonest version I've come across in the UK is roughly like Part A of this version without progressing to the syncopated Part B.

 The name 'Arap' is, like the dance, pronounced staccato.
-The emphasis is on the second syllable.
+The emphasis is on the second syllable ("a-r-AH-p").

 Style: Very staccato.
 Snooty & upright.
 Jerky.
 Bouncy in Part B.